 As a Senior Consultant at the predictive analytics training and consulting firm, The Modeling Agency, Mr. Rathburn delivers custom workshops and consults on a wide range of commercial assignments.
 His two-plus decades of real world experience makes him a sought after resource.
 He is a regular presenter of the Predictive Analytics Track at the TDWI World Conferences, as well as being engaged by a number of software vendors to present the practical implementation aspects of their tools.

 Mr. Rathburn’s expertise is focused on the design and development of business models of human behavior.
 From an industry perspective, he has extensive experience in the financial sector, banking, insurance, energy, retail and telecommunications.
 He has an extensive functional area perspective, including the development of models for trading, pricing, CRM, B2B, B2C, fraud detection, risk management and attrition/retention.

 Mr. Rathburn’s academic training includes seven years teaching MIS and Statistics at both the graduate and undergraduate level while an instructor in the College of Business at Kent State University.
 Prior to joining The Modeling Agency in 2000, Tony served as Vice President of Applied Technologies for NeuralWare, Inc., a neural network tools and consulting company.
 He was also the Research Coordinator for LakeShore Trading, Inc., a successful futures and options trading firm on the Chicago Board of Trade.
-Tony is a co-presenter in a highly popular introductory predictive analytics webinar entitled “Data Mining: Failure to Launch” and may be contacted by e-mail at firstname.lastname@example.org.
+Tony is a co-presenter in a highly popular introductory predictive analytics webinar entitled “Predictive Analytics: Failure to Launch” and may be contacted by e-mail at firstname.lastname@example.org.